The Talent Location map

 Playmobil miniature world to make up stories with.

 To make creative building easier with the many kinds of Lego pieces, they are all organized by type of piece.
 No more need to dig through a bin of Legos just so your kid can find a piece.
-I have been teaching Legos at the Ashland Library for years, and have collected pieces into large boxes with these themes: cars and strange vehicles, space, houses, castles, animals, and technics.
+I have been teaching Legos at the Ashland Library for years, and have collected pieces into large boxes with these themes: cars and strange vehicles, space and robots, houses and castles, and technics.
 There are many instruction books to use, if they want to learn a few tricks.
 I find that some kids like to work with Lego instructions, and others prefer to invent on their own.
 Either style is welcome and encouraged.

 If you sign up for several days, they will of course stretch their skills.
 They will use the many unique pieces, which I’ve collected at yard sales over the last 20 years.

-I only have room for about 6 kids at my new, smaller playhouse, so round up a few kids who love to play and build together.
+I now have room for about 6- 8 kids at my new Artwing studio in Ashland.
+So round up a few kids who love to play and build together.
 Then reserve the days of your choice.
-I need to know by Sunday noon at the latest which days you want to come that week.
+I need to know by the day before which days you want to come.
+My camps are with flexible hours at the Artwing Room 5.
+I promise to be there Monday- Friday 11:00-3:00.
+Other hours and Saturday hours by arrangement.
+Call to set up special hours.

 Drop ins are always welcome, if there is room that day.
 Please call by 9:00am that morning to check whether there is room to come that day.